White City (Chicago): Early history

 Admission was ten cents in the early years, and newspaper ads noted that White City was open rain or shine.
 In good weather, patrons could enjoy "...the spacious plaza, the outdoor sports and amusements", and if the weather was inclement, there was "...the excellent vaudeville show, the Chicago fire, ...the Baby Incubators, [and] the Wild Animals show..."
 In August 1906, the list of features at the park included these: Big Otto's Trained Wild Animal Show, Hale's Tours of the World, Flying Airships, Temple of Palmistry, Scenic Railway, Trip to Mars, Infant Incubators, Electric Cooking, the Midget City, and the Chutes.

 The park information mentioned a small Ferris wheel that had six cars and a miniature railroad.
 The park also featured the first Shoot-the-Chutes ride in Chicago.
 It also featured a roller coaster and the Garden Follies Dancers.
 The park featured regular outdoor concerts, and it had a roller rink.
+Hal Pearl then known as 'Chicago's Youngest Organist' was the organist at the roller rink and sometimes gave concerts.
 The park hosted burlesque shows, and performers like Annette Kellerman, Bill Cody and Sophie Tucker performed at the park regularly.
 Daredevil aeronautic shows of performers like Horace Wild were also common at the park.

 Midget City was a popular exhibit that featured 50 men and women who all had dwarfism; at the time, the word used to describe them was 'midgets,' and working the carnival circuit was one of the few jobs open to them.
 The exhibit showed a miniature city, with a miniature mayor, and even miniature horses.
 Also popular was the "Chicago Fire" exhibit, which featured an exhibit described as a faithful reproduction of the burning of the city: "... a panoramic display... in miniature, with all the addenda of realistic fire and smoke effects and crumbling of buildings..."